 Standard OpenShift Dedicated clusters are deployed in to their own cloud infrastructure accounts, each owned by Red Hat.
 Red Hat is responsible for this account, and cloud infrastructure costs are paid directly by Red Hat.
 The customer will only pay the Red Hat subscription costs.

 In the Customer Cloud Subscription model, the customer pays the cloud infrastructure provider directly for cloud costs and the cloud infrastructure account will be part of a customer’s Organization, with specific access granted to Red Hat.
-The customer will have restricted access to this account, but will be able to view billing and usage information.
 In this model, the customer will pay Red Hat for the CCS subscription and will pay the cloud provider for the cloud costs.
 It is the customer's responsibility to pre-purchase or provide Reserved Instance (RI) compute instances to ensure lower cloud infrastructure costs.
-(CCS for Google Cloud is not currently available)

 Additional resources may be purchased for an OpenShift Dedicated Cluster, including: